egifermana/big-data-analytics-kimia-farma/README.md

     p.product_name,
     t.price,
     t.discount_percentage,
-    # make a gross profit percentage based on price
     CASE
         WHEN t.price <= 50000 THEN 0.1
         WHEN t.price > 50000 AND t.price <= 100000 THEN 0.15